ccUnity3d/Brainztorm-docs/manual/localization/index.rst

         ...
     }

-As you can see in the above snippet, it is possible to make use of parameter specifiers
-in the *value part* of the dictionary for change the text dynamically.
+As you can see in the above snippet, it is possible to make use of parameter specifiers in the *value part* of the dictionary to change the text dynamically.

-Localization can be described in this diagram:
+The Localization flow is described in the following diagram:

 .. image:: images/localization_diagram.png